 2019 Weekends (May to October)

 Please note that weekend breaks at this cottage have been blocked for potential wedding bookings.
-A full list of dates can be found on our wedding page.
 Should you wish to enquire about holding a wedding at the Coppermines during this period please telephone 015394 41765.

 Small hallway with slate floor which leads into the open plan kitchen, sitting room & dining area.
 The kitchen is equipped with dishwasher, electric cooker, microwave, fridge/freezer & washer/dryer.
 The snug sitting room enjoys a log fire, TV, DVD/CD player.